 Homemade French Onion Dip Recipe

-Make this homemade French onion dip recipe for a rich, creamy caramelised onion dip that will take you back in time to the dips you helped your mum make for backyard barbecues by stirring French onion soup mix into cream cheese or sour cream.
-This onion dip recipe makes an even more delicious dip than the packet soup dips and is worth the little extra effort.
+Make this homemade French onion dip recipe for a rich, creamy caramelised onion dip from scratch.
+While it will take you back in time to the dips you helped mum make by stirring French onion soup mix into cream cheese or sour cream, this onion dip recipe makes an even more delicious dip than the packet soup dips.
+It’s definitely is worth the little extra effort.

 Creamy Smoked Salmon Dip Recipe